+Making sure you are well hydrated with clean drinking water means you won’t be waking up parched in the middle of the night.
 If you normally drink water in the night – make sure you’ve got a water bottle handy.

-Thankfully, a nice backlit screen is easier to navigate than a headtorch shining on a heavy hardback book.
+Thankfully, a nice backlit screen is easier to navigate than a head torch shining on a heavy hardback book.

 Twice.
 And decide what you are going to do about night time calls of nature.
-Personally, I’m not a fan of waking up at 2am, and wondering if that rustling noise is a hungry lion before I leave my tent to empty my bladder.
+I’m not a fan of waking up at 2am, and wondering if that rustling noise is a hungry lion before I leave my tent to empty my bladder.

+I always keep a wide-mouthed Nalgene “pee bottle” in the tent.
+Honestly, it’s only pee, you can bleach it out when you get home.
 If you do need to leave your tent in the night, make sure you’ve got shoes handy by the front of the tent, and your headlamp/flashlight to hand.

 …if you know that the odd scuffling of a small critter is going to keep you awake with visions of elephants.

 Personally, I like to hear the sounds of the bush, and so long as your food is safely stowed, you shouldn’t have problems with bears knocking on your tent door.

-A long day on the trail if you are out of shape can translate into some aches and pains which won’t help you sleep.
+A long day on the trail, if you are out of shape, can translate into some aches and pains which won’t help you sleep.

 Camping on the side of Kilimanjaro, at 17,000ft, it’s about as cold as it gets, and here is what I do to stay warm in those extreme conditions:

-- Put hot water into your drinking water bottle, and hold that near the core of your body or at your feet
+- Obviously, have the right sleeping bag rating and a suitable sleeping pad – Put hot water into your drinking water bottle, and hold that near the core of your body or at your feet

 - Wear a hat, as much heat is lost through your head